Hideaki Sorachi: Writing style and influences

 In an interview with QuickJapan, Sorachi details the romantic appeal of the shinsengumi as characters and in Japanese pop culture:

 “As for historical periods that see great changes, like Bakumatsu or Sengoku, you witness humanity under extreme conditions, and it brings out the good and the bad of humanity.
 I like that.”

-Sorachi’s characterisation of women has been considered by academic reviewers as a subversion of stereotypical female archetypes in fiction, particularly through the rejection of conventional behaviours of women in manga.
-He mentioned that he dislikes the trope of typical mangas with “unnaturally” cute female leads, and therefore created the character of Kagura in Gintama with the intention of portraying a “female lead who could throw up but still make people think she’s adorable”.
+Sorachi's characterisation of women has been considered by academic reviewers as a subversion of stereotypical female archetypes in fiction, particularly through the rejection of conventional behaviours of women in manga.
+He mentioned that he dislikes the trope of typical manga with “unnaturally” cute female leads, and therefore created the character of Kagura in Gintama with the intention of portraying a “female lead who could throw up but still make people think she’s adorable”.
 However, Sorachi later realised that such characters were also unrealistic, though considered her character as a creative “challenge”.

 Appearances on Gintama

 Sorachi has appeared on Gintama, both the manga and the anime, in a short comedy segment, often on the subject of writing and working as a manga artist.
 His character is drawn as a humanoid gorilla wearing a yellow shirt with the Japanese kanji 俺 (I, me).
 Sorachi voices this character himself in the Japanese Gintama anime.
 Sorachi has also appeared in a life-sized suit of this character for promotional interviews on Gintama movie releases.
 In these appearances, a cast member will read out a letter written by Sorachi, about the stages of production or effort which went into creating the movie, frequented by sudden, comical one-liners.